jdtheiss/pebl/README.txt

 Introduction
 pebl allows users to create pipelines for automated analysis using different languages.
-Outputs can be passed from one command to the next using e.g. from a unix command to a matlab command to a python command. pebl also allows use of the matlabbatch modules as well.
+Outputs can be passed from one command to the next e.g. from a unix command to a matlab command to a python command. pebl also allows use of the matlabbatch modules as well.